Tinkerforge/doc/en/source/Hardware/Bricklets/Dust_Detector.rst

 .. note::

  The Dust Detector Bricklet is discontinued.
+We are selling our remaining stock.
 The :ref:`Particulate Matter Bricklet <particulate_matter_bricklet>` is the recommended replacement.